• Skip to primary navigation

 4. Offering strange excuses for physical signs of substance abuse.
 A supervisor might ask an employee they suspect of being high on the job why their eyes are so bloodshot.
 The answers given will often be more wild and implausible than they should be: “I was taking a shower and a whole bottle of shampoo fell off the shelf and into my eyes,” or “My girlfriend put on perfume this morning and it caused an allergic reaction.”

 6. An increase in workplace thefts.
 Anything that can be sold for money and in turn drugs is fair game for someone with a substance addiction.
-If your workplace suddenly develops a theft problem after the hiring of a new employee, it could be that person is stealing to fund an addiction.
+If your workplace suddenly develops a theft problem after the hiring of a new employee, it could be that the new person is stealing to fund an addiction.
 (This especially applies if they show other signs of drug or alcohol abuse.)

 In addition to chronically bloodshot eyes, other physical signs of substance abuse may include rapid weight loss, neglect of personal hygiene (especially if the employee in question once practiced good hygiene), increased clumsiness, and visible shakiness of their hands and/or body that cannot be attributed to a medical problem.